Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/for_developers/managing_the_documentation.rst

 Maintenance and update issues
 +++++++++++++++++++++++++++++

-Below is useful information related to Python and Doxylink updates with respect to necessary user intervention.
+Below comes information related to Python, Doxylink, and their updates.

 Note for Python3.3 users